areebbeigh/codeinterview-sandbox/README.md

 s.run('python3.6', code, 'xyz') # 'hello world! xyz' -> user-code/<uuid>/output.txt
 ```

-Example deployment config and scripts are provided in `example/`.
+Example AWS deployment config and scripts are provided in `example/`.

 ## Contributing
 Start by creating an issue describing your suggestion/idea/bug and we can take it from there! :)